 Nurses are also vital members of the interprofessional group, as they will monitor the patient's status.
 The pharmacist will ensure that the patient receives the right antibiotics as well as cycloplegic and steroid eye drops, and perform dose checking and medication reconciliation, reporting any issues to the interprofessional team.
+Nursing can counsel on the appropriate dosing and administration of medications and answer patient questions, as well as charting treatment progress, and reporting any issues to the clinician managing the case.
 Without providing a proper history, the ophthalmologist may not be sure what to look for or what additional diagnostic exams may be needed.
 This problem gets even more complicated when immunocompromised patients present with bacterial endophthalmitis.
 The outcomes of bacterial endophthalmitis depend on the cause.
 However, to improve outcomes, prompt consultation with an interprofessional group of specialists is recommended.
 [Level V]

 |||Durand ML, Bacterial and Fungal Endophthalmitis.
 Clinical microbiology reviews.
 2017 Jul; [PubMed PMID: 28356323]|